-This 4-year full time course, with a sandwich year option, brings together the University's expertise in teaching physics and its applications and its world-leading cosmology research to address identified regional and national shortage of graduates with degrees relating to physics.
+This degree may be completed in 3 years full time or 4 years including the optional sandwich year.
+The degree brings together the University's expertise in teaching physics and its applications and its world-leading cosmology research to address identified regional and national shortage of graduates with degrees relating to physics.
 The QAA benchmarks for Physics and Astronomy have been consulted and used to inform the units.
-The Institute of Physics (IOP) also issues a set of benchmarks and criteria for accredited Physics degrees, which are also satisfied.
+The Institute of Physics (IOP) also issues a set of benchmarks and criteria for accredited Physics degrees which are also satisfied.
 The course is compatible with existing teaching provision in SEES and various Faculty of Technology programmes.
 There is sharing of units with other degree pathways.

-The Applied Physics degree is constituted using 20 credit units with a 40-credit level 6 project.
+The degree is constituted using 20 credit units with a 40 credit, level 6 project.
+Each credit is equivalent to 10 hours of student learning.
 At level 4 the course offers no choice in units - this is necessary as students are expected to enter the course from a wide variety of backgrounds and there is a need to bring them all to a common standard.
-At levels 5 and 6 optional units to choose from that enable them to tailor the course towards their individual interests.
+At levels 5 and 6 there are optional units to choose from that enable students to tailor the course towards their individual interests.